Codecademy/docs/content/javascript/concepts/map/terms/has/has.md

 ---
 Title: '.has()'
-Description: 'Returns a boolean telling whether an entry with a given key exists in a Map object.'
+Description: 'Returns a boolean reflecting whether an entry with a given key exists in a Map object.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'